use-ink/ink-workshop/README.md

 4. Get some faucet tokens from Rococo testnet: https://use.ink/faucet/ You can see the funds under
 [the "Accounts" tab for the `Contracts` parachain](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-contracts-rpc.polkadot.io#/accounts).
+5. If you need extra funds: the faucet is drained, or you reached the limit.
+You can use the smart contract faucet.
+To use it, you need to run the frontend by following [instructions](/smart-faucet/README.md)

 There are two other relevant repositories: